Categories: New Music

 Flowers for Juno drift deeper into mystery on “Dolphin Girl”, a moody and intimate new release from Newcastle’s elusive project

-Running 8 minutes and 34 seconds, “Dolphin Girl” feels carefully shaped from start to finish.
-The title track opens in a fog of post punk melancholy, built from shadowy textures and a restrained sense of tension.
-It is melodic but heavy with feeling, drawing the listener into an inward looking space where the vocals hang in the air long after the song ends.
+As a release, “Dolphin Girl” runs for 8 minutes and 34 seconds, and feels carefully shaped from start to finish.
+The title track opens in a fog of post-punk melancholy, built from shadowy textures and a restrained sense of tension.
+It is melodic but heavy with feeling, drawing the listener into an inward-looking space where the vocals hang in the air long after the song ends.
 There is beauty in the gloom here, something quiet and unsettled that feels both remote and strangely intimate.

 The second track, “Lipstick and Furs – Arbitrary Cash-in Edit,” widens that palette and gives it more body.
 At 4 minutes and 16 seconds, it brings in shimmering guitars soaked in echo, set against strong melodic basslines.
 Synth layers and steady percussion give the song a hypnotic momentum, while ethereal vocals move through the mix like a faint apparition.
 The atmosphere is thick and absorbing, with a rhythmic pull that gives the track a real sense of movement.

-The release closes with “Lucozade and Vodka,” a darkwave instrumental that lasts just 1 minute and 32 seconds but leaves a sharp impression.
-It evokes the feeling of a late night club at its blurriest, lights flashing, bodies in motion, time slipping into the beat.
+The release closes with “Lucozade and Vodka,” an instrumental that lasts just 1 minute and 32 seconds but leaves a sharp impression.
+It evokes the feeling of a late-night club at its blurriest, lights flashing, bodies in motion, time slipping into the beat.
 Brief as it is, the track works as both a comedown and a closing gesture.

 The cover art reflects the music’s mood with striking clarity.
 Washed in soft purple tones, it presents a dreamlike image of a young woman and a dolphin in surreal combination.
 The result feels nostalgic, distorted, and slightly untethered, echoing the project’s ongoing interest in detachment, identity, and emotional uncertainty.